Introduction

 • Deliver a return on investment of 1:19 with every dollar invested resulting in US$19 in health gains and economic returns

-• Save over $42 billion in primary health care costs between 2024 and 2029
+• Save over $42 billion in primary health care costs between 2024 and 2029 t

-In addition to specific responses to HIV, TB, and malaria, the Global Fund invests one-third of its resources into strengthening health and community systems, including support to community health workers, disease surveillance, and supply chains.
+The Global Fund invests one-third of its resources into strengthening health and community systems, including support to community health workers, disease surveillance, and supply chains.
 These investments improve health systems resilience to future pandemics and accelerate the progress towards universal health coverage (UHC).

-The Global Fund’s multi-stakeholder partnership model has been important in responding effectively to the three diseases, strengthening health and community systems, and promoting domestic financing for health in Africa.
 The ‘One World, One Fight’ campaign is an urgent call to support the Global Fund.
-Civil society and communities across the region are calling for increased domestic resources for health and a fully-funded Global Fund to safeguard the gains made so far and save 23 million more lives.
+Civil society and communities across the region are calling for increased domestic resources for health and a fully-funded Global Fund to safeguard the gains made so far and save up to 23 million more lives.

 We urge you to join us and say #HereIAm to demand a fully funded Global Fund to protect the progress made against the HIV, TB, and malaria epidemics. #MoreNowThanEver, investments must continue to stop new infections, prevent deaths, and save lives.
 It is #OneWorldOneFight—we must stand together to create a healthier and more equitable world